-3.3.4 Setup Menu: Correct for Dynamic Dark (AvaSpec-2048 only)
+3.3.5 Setup Menu: Correct for Dynamic Dark

-The pixels of the CCD detector (AvaSpec-2048) are thermally sensitive, which causes a small dark current, even without light exposure.
-To get an approximation of this dark current, the signal of the first 14 optical black pixels of the CCD-detector can be taken and subtracted from the raw scope data.
+The pixels of the detector are thermally sensitive, which causes a small dark current, even without exposure to light.
+To get an approximation of this dark current, the signal of some optical black pixels of the detector can be taken and subtracted from the raw scope data.
 This will happen if the correct for dynamic dark option is enabled.
-As these 14 pixels have the same thermal behaviour as the active pixels, the correction is dynamic.
+As these optical black pixels have the same thermal behaviour as the active pixels, the correction is dynamic.